Type to search

 By Agni and Amrita, Tale of Two Backpackers

-Majuli is usually famed as the largest riverine island in India.
-But this beautiful island is Assam is also the birthplace and home to a unique traditional art and craft form.
 Mask making is an integral part of the culture of Majuli and its Satras.
 Traditionally these masks were used for religious dance and drama.

-The mask making of Majuli is inexorably linked with the Sattriya culture.
-Well, apart from being one of the largest riverine islands in the world, Majuli is also known for the Neo-Vaishnavite movement started by Sri Shankaradeva.
-His teachings and philosophies shaped Majuli in the way it is today, an unique mix of religion, culture and art.
-Sri Shankardeva wrote plays on the life of Lord Krishna and performed traditional theatresknown as Bhaona in the villages to disseminate his teachings.
+His teachings and philosophies shaped Majuli in the way it is today, a unique mix of religion, culture and art.
+Sri Shankardeva wrote plays on the life of Lord Krishna and performed traditional theatres known as Bhaona in the villages to disseminate his teachings.
 These masks were used in the Bhaona performances.

-Today, mask making is almost a vanishing tradition in Majuli.
-The New Chamaguri Satra is the place where the tradition is still being kept alive.
-Once you reach New Chamaguri satra, you will see rooms filled with masks of various mythological characters displayed on the walls and floor.
 The villagers of Chamaguri are trying their best to keep this tradition alive, even though the mask making is an elaborate process and the very few in the current generation are interested in it.
 Nowadays, visitors can indulge in mask making process to understand the nuances of the craft.
-The masks are also kept for sale.
-With the hard work of these people, hopefully the dying tradition of mask making gets a new lease of life.

 Kushamandi Masks or Mukha of West Bengal